Sue Wilson

-Sue Wilson is an American politician and a Republican member of the Wyoming House of Representatives representing District 7 since January 8, 2013.
+Sue Wilson is an American politician and a former Republican member of the Wyoming House of Representatives who represented District 7 from January 8, 2013 to January 2023.

 Education

 Wilson earned her BA in psychology from Yale University, her BA in history and social sciences from Thomas Edison State College, and her master's degree in business from the University of Wisconsin–Madison.